A Practical Theory of Generalization in Selectivity Learning: Experiments of

 \subsection{Query Latency Performance~}

-In this subsection, we showcase the improved generalization capabilities from \name can result in a better end-to-end (running time) performance.
+In this subsection, we showcase the improved generalization capabilities from \name can result in a better end-to-end performance.
 All end-to-end experiments are conducted with a modified PostgreSQL 13.1 that can accept injected cardinalities estimates~\cite{pgcode,ceb}.
-We exclude \samp in the experiments since its running time is much longer than others.
+We exclude \samp in the experiments since it is much worse than others.
 We compare MSCN+CDF to the original MSCN, PostgreSQL (an important baseline upon which learned cardinality estimation should improve), and True cardinalities.
-For each OOD scenario over each dataset, we randomly sample 30 queries from both the In-Dist test queries and the OOD test queries, respectively, to conduct the query latency experiments.
-The results are shown in Figure~\ref{figure.exp.imdb} and Figure~\ref{figure.exp.dsb} for IMDb and DSB, respectively.
-Additionally, for IMDb, we also employ the Job-light benchmark~\cite{leis2015good} to evaluate the model's OOD generalization capabilities in the two OOD scenarios, since Job-light queries differ significantly from the queries used during training.
+For each OOD scenario, we randomly sample 30 queries each from In-Dist and OOD test queries to conduct the latency experiments.
+The results for OOD queries are shown in Figure~\ref{figure.exp.imdb}. { Due to space constraints, we exclude In-Dist performance results, but we note that both the MSCN and MSCN+CDF demonstrate notably efficient running times for In-Dist queries, significantly surpassing \pg on IMDb-small and matching its performance on DSB.
+Indeed, they are close to True cardinalities on both datasets.}

-The results yield three key insights.
-First, both the MSCN and MSCN+CDF demonstrate notably efficient running times for In-Dist queries, significantly surpassing \pg on the IMDb dataset and matching its performance on DSB.
-Indeed, they are close to True cardinalities on both datasets.
-Second, \emph{the inaccurate cardinality estimates by MSCN for OOD queries lead to considerably poorer query latency performance compared to In-Dis queries.} Notably, MSCN's query latency performance is significantly worse than \pg for both IMDb OOD queries and Job-light.
-Third, the integration of \name significantly enhances MSCN+CDF’s OOD latency performance, bringing it on par with \pg.
+The OOD results yield two key insights.
+First, \emph{the inaccurate cardinality estimates by MSCN for OOD queries lead to considerably poorer query latency performance compared to In-Dist queries.} Notably, MSCN's latency performance is significantly worse than \pg for both IMDb-small OOD queries.
+Second, the integration of \name significantly enhances MSCN+CDF’s OOD latency performance, bringing it on par with \pg.
 This demonstrates that the improved accuracy from \name for OOD generalization can translate into enhanced runtime performance.

+{ \textbf{More Joins.} To assess scalability, we conducted latency experiments on CEB-1a-varied, using the same approach to construct workloads of 20 In-Dist and OOD test queries (with 9-way joins) each (we observed consistent results across various sampled workloads).
+Figure~\ref{fig:ceb_qo} presents per-query latency with workload times indicated in the legend.
+All MSCN models significantly outperform \pg, as traditional methods struggle with larger numbers of joins.
+Moreover, MSCN+CDF outperforms MSCN in OOD scenarios.
+Notably, \name reduces MSCN's running time significantly (by at least a factor of two) in 4 of the 20 OOD queries, with no substantial regressions.
+These results confirm that \name scales effectively to more joins.
+Additionally, consistent with the observations in \S~\ref{section.exp.accuracy}, \name outperforms Robust-MSCN in enhancing MSCN's query latency for the OOD scenarios discussed in the paper. }